yazhini01/makemybrand-wordpress-frontend/README.md

 ## Overview

-This project provides a React-based frontend for the MakeMyBrand Infographics Generator plugin, allowing users to generate and manage infographic images directly within their WordPress posts.
+This project provides a React-based frontend for the MakeMyBrand plugin, which allows users to generate and manage infographic images directly within their WordPress posts.

 ## Prerequisites

 -   Node.js and npm installed on your machine.
--   WordPress installation with the MakeMyBrand Infographics plugin.
+-   WordPress installation with the MakeMyBrand plugin.

 ## Installation